-Fun Things to Do Over the Holiday Break in Orlando with Kids
+Fun Things to Do During Winter Break in Orlando with Kids

 From festive holiday activities to family-friendly New Year's Eve events, Mommy Poppins Orlando has you covered.
 Here are some ideas to help plan those days: Be sure to check our events calendar for other local things to do as they develop.

 Check out our roundup of must-do seasonal events for added inspiration.
 And don't forget our lineup of the best holiday lights in the Orlando area.
 Lastly, don't miss out: Sign up for our FREE newsletter and stay up to date on the best things to do in the Orlando area with kids.